promptsentinelai/prompt-sentinel/README.md

   - Observability (tracing, logging, alerting) maturation
   - Cloud-native integrations (Lambda, Cloud Functions, Azure Functions)
   - Enterprise features (SAML/SSO, audit logging, compliance)

+## 🧪 Stubs and Experimental Modules

+Some modules are provided as scaffolding for future features and for tests.
+They are not wired into production flows by default:

+- `prompt_sentinel.observability.*` (logging, tracing, pipeline): in-memory/test stubs.
+Prefer `prompt_sentinel.monitoring.metrics` (Prometheus-backed) in production.
+See `docs/ROADMAP.md`.
+- `prompt_sentinel.api.performance_middleware`: experimental; disabled by default.
+- `prompt_sentinel.i18n.*` (localization, translator, detector helpers): experimental; minimal functionality intended for tests/examples.
+- Batch async status endpoint in `api/batch_endpoint.py`: stubbed (NotImplementedError) until async orchestration is introduced.

+Refer to `docs/ROADMAP.md` for the status and planned milestones of these modules.

 ---